August 07, 2020

 The initial parent letter goes out in November, kicking off a series of communications and events that culminate with a child’s first day of band or orchestra the following September.
 Inevitably, there will be stragglers; in fact, Bilawsky notes, it often seems like dealing with well-meaning latecomers is “a given, and a significant part of the job.”
 But by organizing recruitment and instrument rentals as soon as possible, a director can keep fire drills to a minimum.

 For Joshua Duermeyer, the head band director at Lamar Middle School, in Texas’ Lewisville ISD, recruitment “season” simply never ends.
 “There is no ‘early,’ ‘on time’ or ‘late,’” he says.
 “It’s the entire year.”
-He explains that, throughout his career, he’s made an effort to stop thinking of each incoming class as one big monolith of kids.
+Throughout his career, he explains, he’s made an effort to stop thinking of each incoming class as one big monolith of kids.

 “I’ve started seeing all of these kids as unique individuals,” he says — young people with specific gifts, aptitudes and personalities that might work brilliantly in his band program.
 Through being involved in the community and getting to know his kids’ families, he gains a special understanding of the talent and enthusiasm on the horizon.